 A Green Reef, Stephen's essay on climate change, was named the "most thoughtful policy essay of 2013" by the president of the Public Policy Forum, and was translated into German.
 His 776-page book on the Nicaraguan writers Ernesto Cardenal and Sergio Ramírez, Sandino's Nation, has attracted both academic and general readers.

 For his fiction Stephen has won the Potter Short Story Prize and a McNally-Robinson Fiction Prize.
-For his non-fiction he has been a finalist for the Governor General’s Literary Award, a National Magazine Award and a Western Magazine Award.
+For his non-fiction he has been a finalist for the Governor General’s Literary Award, the Canada Prize in the Humanities, a National Magazine Award and a Western Magazine Award.

 Stephen was born in Hamburg, Germany to an English mother and a father whose parents were Scots-Irish immigrants to New York.
 His parents met in Yemen, and by the age of nine Stephen had lived in seven houses in four countries.
 The remainder of his upbringing took place on a farm in Eastern Ontario.
 He earned a B.A. in political science from Swarthmore College in Pennsylvania, an M.A. in English literature and creative writing from Concordia University in Montreal, and a D.Phil. in Spanish American literature from the University of Oxford.
 Stephen also studied in Colombia, Romania and Germany.
 He has lived, worked and travelled in many countries.